mikimn/arggo/README.md

 ## Contributing

 We welcome early adopters and contributors to this project!
-See the [Contributing]()
+See the [Contributing](CONTRIBUTING.md) section for details.

 ## License

 This project is open-sourced under the MIT license.
-See [LICENSE](LICENSE) for details
+See [LICENSE](LICENSE) for details.